erikwestlund/soar/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/erikwestlund/soar/master/install.sh)" && source ~/.bashrc
 ```

+This will install the package on your persistent storage, and add the `soar` command to your shell.
+The package will thus be available across containers.

 ## Usage

 All commands must be run from a Terminal window in RStudio.

-Upon a successful installation, type `soar configure` to configure your container.
+Upon a successful first-time installation, type `soar` to configure your container.
 You will be asked to enter a keyring password, which will be used to encrypt your credentials.
 You will also be asked to enter your JHED username and password.

-To update your configuration at any time, type `soar configure -u` again (note the `-u` flag).

 After configuration, you can use the `soar` command to access the various options available.
+You can type `crunchr,` which is an alias for the `soar` command.

+Most commands will prompt you for actions, making it easy to use the tool without memorizing all the options.

-To view sub-options for the list commends, type `soar <sub-option>`.
-For example, type `soar install` to see the various different installation options.
+However, you can also type `soar <command> --help` to see the various options available for each command.

-You can type `Crunchr` instead of `soar` to access the same commands.
+## Configuration

+To update your configuration at any time, type `soar configure`.
+You will be prompted with a list of options for what you would like to update.

+Your configuration is stored in the `config.yml` file in your soar package directory.
+This file is sym-linked to your workspace directory in your container, making you able to access it using the R config package by simply running `config::get()`.

 ## Features